PowerBiDevCamp/FabricUserApiDemo/ReadMe.md

 ---

-> [!CAUTION]
+> [!INFORMATION]
-> Updates are expected in the Fabric User API at the end of Novemeber that will require changes to this project.
+> This project was updated Dec 6 with updates to deal with breaking changes in the Fabric User API.
-> Please check back in early December to get the latest updates to the code in this project.
+> Please download the latest version of this source code if you previously downloaded this developer sample code before this date.